djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

 	* Blower fans are seated by bolts again, with less modification needed.<br>

 	WHY USE A SINGLE FAN VERSION, IF DUAL IS BETTER?
 	Dual is not better.
-Dual fans can pump twice the air with if no restriction is present.
-But in a spacially constrained filter, carbon always pose a restiction!
-Thus, while two fans can pump twice the air vs a certain restriction, since the filter is not larger the area per blower is halved.
-What can be gained from using two fans is thus mostly a more linear air flow, and somewhat higher pressure since the scroll is vital for pressure generation using forward-curved blades (as used in 5015 blowers).
+The area per blower is halved, so what is gained in air flow is lost in increased restriction per blower.
+The should be some improvements though, from linear air flow and intact scroll.

 	WHAT FANS SHOULD i USE?
 	Aim for any 5015 blower with a rating above 200Pa / 20mmH2O / 1 inH2O.
 Since the fan (probably) cant be reused for other projects and will function in a high temp environment affecting its lifetime, go for budget.
 Two good fans for this is the $6-8 Sunon Maglev MF5015VX (high speed version, 6000 rpm.
 The 5000 rpm might be okay also) and the $4-6 GDStime 6000rpm Dual Ball bearing on Aliexpress.